deeparsh7/Kalvium-Assignment/README.md

 ## Usage

-1. Run the application: `npm run start start`
+1. Run the application: `npm run start`
 2. Open your web browser and visit: `http://localhost:3000`
 3. Use the application to add and view attendance records.